Two-Phase Orthodontics Treatments

 - There are no metal elements—the clear plastic is less abrasive to the tissues of the mouth.

 Surgical orthodontics in Eagle Mountain, UT is a combined treatment by Dr. Chamberlain and an oral surgeon to correct jaw abnormalities.
 These issues are determined after reviewing the patient’s X-rays and models.

 Dr. Chamberlain initially levels and aligns the teeth in the jawbone, then the oral surgeon positions the jaws into a more normal position to allow the bite to come together ideally.
 This procedure results in the improved ability to chew, speak, and breathe, while also delivering tremendous facial aesthetics.

-Dr. Chamberlain, an expert orthodontist in Eagle Mountain, embraces the latest in orthodontic technologies to reduce the overall need for this method, however it can still be required in those with improper bites, as well as those with facial aesthetic concerns.
+Dr. Chamberlain, an expert in orthodontics in Eagle Mountain Utah, embraces the latest in orthodontic technologies to reduce the overall need for this method, however it can still be required in those with improper bites, as well as those with facial aesthetic concerns.
 All growth must be complete before jaw surgery can be performed (jaw growth is usually complete by 16 years with girls and 18 with boys), however it is very common to begin correcting tooth position while a patient is still growing.